ghpalmer/100-days-of-code/log.md

 **Today's Progress**: More Flexbox

 **Thoughts:** I'm going too slow on these flexbox tutorials.
 They're really helpful but I should be wrapping them up by now and I feel like I haven't really made enough progress.
 It is starting to make more sense though so maybe I'm going at the right pace

+### Day 22: Aug 6th, 2020

+**Today's Progress**: GitHub

+**Thoughts:** Today I focused on creating two files in Github, first was a file where I can put all of my learning resources that I want to go through.
+The second was a file for topics I want to learn more about.
+Will be hitting the grind again tomorrow or later tonight